cinat/InfoCovid/README.md

 PROJECT NAME : InfoCovid

-An application used to fetch data from API related to COVID according to user preference, built with React, JavaScript, and CSS.
+A web application used to fetch data from API related to COVID according to user preference.
+Built with React, JavaScript, and CSS.

 Installation and Setup Instructions